 Queen contestant application

 Applications for the 66th Cherry Blossom Festival will be accepted from January 10, 2016.
-The application deadline is August 1, 2017 (postmark date).
+The application deadline has been extended until Friday, August 11, 2017 (postmark date).
 Only the first 75 qualified applications will be accepted.

 The 66th Cherry Blossom Festival has increased the age limit.
 Contestants must be no older than 28 years of age as of April 1, 2018.

 To be eligible as a 66th Queen Contestant Candidate, applicants must:

 - Be a United States citizen and Hawaii resident.